hclivess/nado/README.md

 After installation, go to your browser and announce your peer to one of the nodes like this: http://127.0.0.1:9173/announce_peer?ip=207.180.218.90.
-For this, you must have [port 9173 open](https://www.google.com/search?q=port+forwarding+guide) so the node is accessible from the internet.
+For this, you should have [port 9173 open](https://www.google.com/search?q=port+forwarding+guide) so the node is accessible from the internet if you want to receive rewards.
+After this step, synchronization should start shortly.

 ## Wallet
 You can download the [official NADO wallet here](https://github.com/hclivess/nado-microwallet) or on the [release page of NADO](https://github.com/hclivess/nado/releases).